Alpesh Dhakan

-Alpesh Dhakan (born 25 February 1985) is an Indian television actor known for having portrayed the role of Lord Ganesha in the mythological drama serial, Devon Ke Dev...Mahadev that aired on Life OK from 2011 to 2014.
+Alpesh Dhakan (born 25 February 1985) is an Indian television actor known for having portrayed the role of Lord Ganesha in the serial, Devon Ke Dev...Mahadev that aired on Life OK from 2011 to 2014.
 He is also known for playing the role of Saurabh Bose in the drama series, Kuch Rang Pyar Ke Aise Bhi.

 Career

 Dhakan began his acting career with a small role in the play, Achalayatan (The Immovable), by Rabindranath Tagore in September 2008.
 His second play was Muktidhaam in 2009.
 From 2010 to 2011, he appeared in the VRG Drama, Gandhi Before Gandhi at the JAINA Convention in Antwerp and subsequent shows in Indian cities such as Ahmedabad, Mumbai, and Hyderabad.